This plugin is not supported by Atlassian.

 You can ask questions on Atlassian Community.

-You can report bugs and feature requests in the issue tracker on Bitbucket.
+You can report bugs and feature requests in the issue tracker.